Visas and Immigration

 All documents presented should be originals and, if in a language other than English, accompanied by translation.

 On approval, you will get a temporary immigration permission valid for up to 90 days stamped in your passport.
-You must register with the Irish Naturalisation and Immigration Service (INIS) within the timeframe stamped on your passport in order to obtain an Irish Residency Permit (IRP) card which provides permission to remain in Ireland beyond the date stamped on your passport.
+You must register with the Irish Immigration Service within the timeframe stamped on your passport in order to obtain an Irish Residency Permit (IRP) card which provides permission to remain in Ireland beyond the date stamped on your passport.

 Please be aware that it is not possible to change to student status if you receive a tourist immigration stamp on arrival.